-The experience from the ground by our members show that, most often, MSMEs do not utilise the numerous Free Trade Agreements (FTAs) that ASEAN have negotiated, neither ATIGA, nor other ASEAN+1 FTAs.
-Utilisation of ATIGA has been constant at around 40 per cent of intra-ASEAN trade, with no signs of increasing.
-Experiences by EU-ABC members are that, in particular, MSMEs do not utilise ATIGA due to the burdensome and costly procedures in many countries to obtain Certificates of Origin.
+The experiences from the ground by our members show that, most often, MSMEs do not utilise the numerous Free Trade Agreements (FTAs) that ASEAN have negotiated, neither ATIGA, nor other ASEAN+1 FTAs.
+Utilisation of ATIGA has been constant at around 40 per cent of intra-ASEAN trade, with no signs of it increasing.
+MSMEs do not utilise ATIGA due to the burdensome and costly procedures in many countries to obtain Certificates of Origin.
 Instead, smaller companies export on a Most Favoured Nation basis, hence, the companies that need benefits from the FTAs the most, do not get to enjoy them.

 In ASEAN, it is mandatory to present the original (hardcopy) certificate of origin (CoO) "Form D" during import declaration in order to use the preferential ATIGA duty rates and only government authorised bodies are allowed to issue and endorse the Form D. Self-certification shall gradually replace the Form D whereas certified exporters will be able to make declarations about the origin of goods on invoices or other commercial documents (e.g. packing list).
 In 2010, ASEAN member states agreed to implement a self-certification scheme for the ATIGA.
-The result of this were two independent Self-Certification Pilot Schemes with different member states, different scopes and
+The result of this were two independent Self-Certification Pilot Schemes with different member states, different scopes and different rules that were supposed to be merged to one ASEAN-wide final Self-Certification Scheme once the pilot period was over.